nelhage/minimax.dev/content/docs/ultimate/05-pruning.md

 # # #
 ```

-If `X` ever plays into one of those squares -- in any local baord -- he loses the game[^winning].
+If `X` ever plays into one of those squares -- in any local board -- he loses the game[^winning].
 We can thus, whenever it is `X`'s turn to play, immediately exclude those moves from the search tree!

 Furthermore, we can do one level of implicit lookahead whenever it is `X`'s move to play: If any local board has _only_ those squares open, it is losing for `O` to be forced to play there.
 Thus, if any such local boards exist, the corresponding positions become _winning_ for `X`.